code4sac/openbudgetsac.org/README.md

 ### Background

-Oakland budget data are hosted in a special table that lives in the database of a WordPress site.
+Sacramento budget data are hosted in a special table that lives in the database of a WordPress site.
 This site exists primarily for the purpose of managing this data, and is not intended for public consumption.
-Should you need access to the backend of the site, please contact Felicia on Slack.
+Should you need access to the backend of the site, please contact <!-- Felicia on Slack. -->

-The API we have built is completely independent of the Open Budget Oakland site, and can be consumed by anyone.
+The API we have built is completely independent of the Open Budget Sacramento site, and can be consumed by anyone.
 Thus far, we have not had to place any limits on traffic to the server, but that may change in the future.
 To learn how to use the API, please see the documentation in our GitHub wiki.

 ### Using the plugin to generate the API

 The WordPress plugin (OBO Custom Routes) that generates our API can be installed and used on any WordPress site, providing a database table with the expected column names is present.
-Currently, the plugin is hard-coded to expect a table called `oakland_budget_items`.
+Currently, the plugin is hard-coded to expect a table called <!--`oakland_budget_items`-->.
 Obviously, that would be something you'd want to change if you were to use the plugin for another project.
 Additionally, database queries can easily be altered to fit a different table structure and to create different kinds of endpoints with a bit of PHP skill.

 ### Developing locally